RachelNurmi91/Journi/README.md

 # Journi Travel Companion

-Journi was created as a fullstack application to allow users to store upcoming travel plans.
-Confirmations and bookings get lost in emails and there are too many accounts to sign into to access travel information.
-Journi allows a user to store and access that data in a singular space.
+While traveling, I noticed confirmations and bookings get lost in emails and there are too many accounts to sign into to access travel information quickly.
+To combat that issue I created Journi, a fullstack application that allow users to store upcoming travel plans in a singuar place.

 ### Included Packges/Libraries
 Journi relies on the following packages and libraries.